Operation Beleaguer: Background

-During World War II, China was a battlefield with three opposing armies: the Nationalist government's National Revolutionary Army (NRA); the Communist People's Liberation Army (PLA); (Note: Technically, the Communist forces would not use the name of the "People's Liberation Army" until February 1947.) and the Imperial Japanese Army (IJA), which occupied much of eastern and central China.
-When Japan surrendered in 1945, over 630,000 Japanese and Korean (Note: The IJN included many Koreans among its ranks, as Korea was a Japanese colony) military personnel and civilians were still in the occupied areas and needed to be disarmed and repatriated.
-But the Nationalist government based in Chongqing lacked the manpower, resources, or means of transport to disarm the entire IJA at once.
+During World War II, China was a battlefield with three opposing states: the Nationalist government's National Revolutionary Army (NRA), the Communist People's Liberation Army (PLA), (Note: Technically, the Communist forces would not use the name of the "People's Liberation Army" until February 1947.) and the China Expeditionary Army of the Imperial Japanese Army (IJA), which occupied northeast China south of the Great Wall and the Kwantung Army of the IJA in Manchukuo which occupied northeast China north of the Great Wall.
+China already destroyed the Japanese Burma Area Army on its southwest border in 1944-1945.
+When Japan surrendered in 1945, over 630,000 Japanese and Koreans (Note: The IJN started including Koreans among its ranks after Japan only started force conscripting Koreans in December 1944, as Korea was a Japanese colony, however, Korean civilian contractors were killed by Chinese in the Tongzhou nassacre and Korean comfort women were stationed in China since the war began) (Korean comfort women) of the China Expeditionary Army were still in the occupied cities in the northeast like Hebei and needed to be disarmed and repatriated.
+The Soviet army dealt with the other million strong Japanese army, the 665,500 Japanese troops of the Kwantung Army in Manchukuo and 335,900 Japanese troops in North Korea during the Soviet invasion of Manchuria and Soviet invasion of North Korea, which was a separate entity from the Japanese China Expedtitionary Army which only operated in Mengjiang and south of the Great Wall.
+The Soviets committed massacre and rapes in their occupation zone against Japanese and Koreans.
+The Nationalist government based in Chongqing, though, lacked the time and means of transport to disarm the entire China Expeditionary Army of the IJA in the timespan of a few weeks.
 They feared that PLA soldiers and guerrillas, who often operated behind Japanese lines, would be able to reach and disarm large numbers of IJA units before the NRA arrived.
 Chiang Kai-shek and the Western Allies ordered that IJA units remain at their posts and not surrender their arms to the Communists.
+The Chinese Nationalists disarmed the other Japanese soldiers of the China Expeditionary Army in provinces outside of Hebei and Shandong like Hubei, Jiangsu while the US disarmed Japanese specifically only in Hebei and Shandong.
+The Nationalist Chinese also disarmed Japanese soldiers of the Southern Expeditionary Army Group in North Vietnam during the Chinese occupation of northern Vietnam, 1945–1946.
 President Harry Truman sent over 50,000 United States Marines of the III Amphibious Corps (IIIAC) and the 7th Fleet to northern China with orders to accept the surrender of the Japanese and their Korean former subjects, repatriate them, and help the Nationalists reassert their control over areas previously held by the Japanese.
-The Marines were not to take sides in the fighting, and were only allowed to engage in combat if fired upon first.
+The Marines were not to take sides in the fighting and were only allowed to engage in combat if fired upon first.
 Major General Keller E. Rockey, IIIAC, was placed in command of the operation, and Lieutenant General Albert C. Wedemeyer was in command of the China Theater.